HampusSiik/minesweeper-with-friends/doc/RAD.md

 - [x] Make new game in room
 - [x] Make the game more responsive

+### Precistance between runs

+As a player I want to be able to continue a game that I have started at a later time.

+#### Definition of done

+- [ ] Make user sessions persistent
+- [ ] Make player accounts persistent
+- [ ] Make rooms persistent
+- [ ] Make it possible to see active rooms on an admin panel
+- [ ] Make it possible to shut down rooms from an admin panel

 ## The Boulders

 These are slightly smaller pieces of the system that should be smaller and more managable.